tannal/tannal.glitch.me/inbox.md

 cmake -G Ninja -B build -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_BUILD_TYPE='Debug' cmake -B build -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_BUILD_TYPE='Debug'

-The web always win.

-Ten years of work, that can boom at least ten years.
-The web is a perfect example which means the mobile will stay here at least to 2027. or even longer Because the mobile is just like the web, and the mobile doesn't kill the web.
-And the web can't replace the moible which means that.
-If there is a new platform come out, It can't kill web and mobile. the web can't kill it, the mobile can't kill it.

-the pc can have web or not, which give the web a change to grow the mobile can browse web. the web content mostly also can

 aarch64-linux-gnu-gcc -c boot.S

 nasm -f elf64 program.asm -o program.o